abiotic-intelligence/meta-ray/README.md

 ## Philosophy

-### Meta-ray message:

-The message that carries contextual metadata associated with on-screen content or emitted by an IoT device over wireless LAN.

 ### Context Frame

 `ContextFrame` is the message that carries contextual metadata associated with on-screen content or emitted by an IoT device over wireless LAN.